 Located on the upper/outer portion of the glutes.
 Primary function is hip abduction (moving leg away from body) and pelvic stability.

-Best trained by: Lateral band walks, side-lying abductions, single-leg work
+Commonly trained well by: Lateral band walks, side-lying abductions, single-leg work

 Gluteus Minimus